Scotland Surf + Travel

 Beginners: If you’re a beginner, you could head out with Surf Lewis who offer surf lessons.

-Extras: If there’s no surf I’d probably enjoy walking to Eileen Glad Lighthouse, playing golf at the Isle of Harris golf club or playing tennis at the most isolated court I’ve ever played at, Bunabhainneadar.
+Extras: If there’s no surf I’d enjoy walking to Eileen Glad Lighthouse, playing golf at the Isle of Harris golf club or playing tennis at the most isolated court I’ve ever played at, Bunabhainneadar.
 I’d try catch the sunset at the Callanish stone circle.

 North coast: